Arguillon/emurgo-cardano-haskell-final-project-b52/README.md

 Finale Haskell project for EMURGO Batch 52
 The goal is to make a brick breaker game between 1st May and June 5th

+To play the game
+download the project
+cabal build
+cabal run

 This is the flow we need to follow for the project:

 Week 1